BEST PRACTICES AWARDS

 Each year CTAUN grants an award or awards for “Best Practices” inspired by the conferences presented during previous years.
 A practice that some educators find successful may lead others to consider ways of teaching about the United Nations or about global issues that are suitable for their students or groups.
 Preference may be given to those projects that connect directly to a theme of a prior CTAUN conference.

 Projects selected for the Best Practices Awards will receive recognition at a future CTAUN Conference and will be posted on the CTAUN website.
 Winners’ conference registration fees will be waived, but all travel expenses will be the responsibility of the recipient.

-Click on the left to view descriptions of some projects that have been granted awards in recent years.
+Click any of the “winner” tabs on the left to view descriptions of projects that have been granted awards in recent years.

 To submit a project, click BEST PRACTICES APPLICATION on the left.

 For additional information please contact the CTAUN Best Practices Award Coordinator, Joan Goldstein, at email@example.com